ethel-dev/misspell/readme.md

 ```

 You can also play around with `misspell.js` like a CLI.
 Run it with `node` and pass the same arguments you'd pass to it as a function in the same order and it'll pipe out the result.

+## Reverse Spellcheck Dictionary
+Part of what made this project possible is the Wikipedia [machine readable list of common misspellings.](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines) I wrote a script to take that and make it into a nice JSON file, which sits in the folder `reverse-spellcheck/`.
+Feel free to use it to serialize your own files.

+## License
+The reverse spellcheck JSON file is under public domain.
+I didn't think I'd need to copyright it considering I didn't really make it myself, I just formatted it right.

+The rest of the code is under the MIT License, © Ethan Arterberry 2016.